Deepayan137/blog/_posts/2020-08-26-building_ocr.md

 ### Defining the hyperparameters

-We have come a long way now and there is just one more hurdle to cross before we can start training our model.
+Okay, now that we have set the premise, its time to unfold the drama.
 We begin by defining our vocabulary i.e. the alphabets which serve as the output classes for our model.
 We define a suitable name for this experiment which will also serve as the folder name where the checkpoints and log files will be stored.
 We also define the hyper-parameters like the batch size, learning rate, image height, number of channels etc.

 Then we initialize our Dataset class and split the data into train and validation.
 We then proceed to initialize our Model and CTCLoss and finally call the `learner.fit` function.